 In particular, there’s much that corporate websites and brands have to learn from this approach.
-We’ve seen the same tired stock photos used countless times, where an accompanying illustration would have been a much more bold and distinctive choice.
-Which brings us to:
+We’ve seen the same tired stock photos used countless times.
+So, where an accompanying illustration would have been a much more bold and distinctive choice.
+This brings us to:

 5. To differentiate your brand with Illustration

 The corporate sector loves to play it safe, and this often extends to their branding: the classic blue and white color scheme, the polished photos of smiling.
 Soulless employees.
 So, this approach is too old.
 So, since the target market for corporates is just as youthful and web-savvy as any other user, it makes sense to offer the same beautiful, agile online experience as more forward-thinking brands.
 Illustration offers a powerful brand differentiation tool – one that gives you a unique, inimitable look.

 Finally, here are some good examples of corporate brands.
 Who wasn’t afraid to incorporate the bold use of illustration in their web designs:

 The art of illustration has been around for centuries.
 But even in modern-day, it’s an application to online branding and web design is clear.
 With illustration, brands have the ability to add warmth, personality.
 So a unique look to their sites, quite unlike those that rely solely on generic stock imagery.
 Before you make excuses – too expensive, too crazy, too little control.
 Consider what kind of statement you really want to make and whether illustration could help you get there.

 Victoria Greene works as a brand consultant and freelance writer.
 Her blog, Victoria Ecommerce.
 Helping business owners make the most of all online channels to draw in new and loyal customers.